Peter A. Beachy House: Significance

 The Peter A. Beachy House is an example of Wright's prairie design work.
 It is listed as a contributing property to the Frank Lloyd Wright-Prairie School of Architecture Historic District.
 The historic district joined the U.S. National Register of Historic Places in 1973.
 The Peter A. Beachy House is one of three homes in Oak Park that Wright was commissioned to "remodel."
-The other two are the 1906 Hills-DeCaro House, which was under renovation when the Hills House was built, and the William H. Copeland House, also on Forest Avenue.
+The other two are the 1906 Hills-DeCaro House, which was under renovation when the Beachy House was built, and the William H. Copeland House, also on Forest Avenue.